reazndev/Lernperioden/LP12/readme.md

 ✍️ Today I was able to implement basically everything I planned for, I created the transaction page as well as the wealth page, however as the backend isnt finished yet I wasnt able to connect it so only the frontend stands with mockdata.

----
+## 05.12

-Epic: User can authenticate his login attempt with the mobile app.
+Epic: User can see stats of his wealth/transactions etc

+* [X] Showcase stats with chart library
+* [X] Pie Chart (Inbound vs Outbound)
-- [ ] web: QR code shown
+* [ ] Wealth history

-- [ ] Mobile app: Implement QR code scanner
-- [ ] Mobile app: Implement Validity check for QR code with backend -> approve sign in
+* [X] Create unit tests (Data formatting for charts)
-- [ ] Create unit & integration tests
+* [ ] Create integration tests

+✍️ This week I integrated the chart library to show inbound vs. outbound transactions.

+## 12.12

 Epic: User can create new accounts

-- [ ] Implement account creation form (Frontend)
+* [X] Implement account creation form (Frontend)
-- [ ] Connect frontend with backend
+* [X] Connect frontend with backend
+* [X] Create unit tests (Form validation)
-- [ ] Create unit & integration tests
+* [ ] Create integration tests

-Epic: User can see stats of his wealth/transactions etc
-- [ ] Showcase stats with chart library
-  - Pie Chart (Inbound vs Outbund)
-  - Wealth history
-  - etc.
+## 19.12

+Epic: Finalize connectivity and Testing

+* [X] Connect "Wealth" and "Transaction" pages with backend
+* [X] Implement showcase of all accounts with their according balance
-- [ ] Create unit & integration tests
+* [X] Create unit tests (Balance calculation logic)

-Epic: User can manage account settings
-- [ ] Implement settings page (Frontend)
-- [ ] Think about which settings (not sure yet, need to ask in group)
-- [ ] Implement those settings
-- [ ] Create unit & integration tests
+* [ ] Create integration tests

+✍️ In this final session before the holidays, I finally replaced all remaining mock data with real backend calls.
+You can now see real account balances on the "Wealth" page and the "Transaction" history is fully dynamic.
+I spent the last few hours writing unit tests for the balance calculation logic to ensure the math is correct across multiple accounts.
+While the app is now fully functional, the integration tests remain on the "To-Do" list for January as we prioritised a working UI for the end of the year.